 o In addition to being considered a cholegogue and alterative, burdock is also considered a hepatic herb.

-o Hepatics tone and strengthen the liver, which increases its function and helps keep us happy and healthy.
+o Hepatics tone and strengthen the liver, which increases its function and helps keep it happy and healthy.

 o This herb is often used to support the liver and has been shown in various scientific studies to help protect your major detoxifying organ from the effects of toxins, such as those found in OTC painkillers like Tylenol.